 You need to make sure that every part of the skin that is exposed to the sun has been covered with sunscreen.
 Do not forget underneath your feet, back and front of your hands, behind your knees, your neck, lips and your eyelids.
 These are areas people forget to cover up and end up burning parts of their bodies.

 – Janine Di Giovanni

 Try to keep your body in the shade as much as possible.
 Wear a hat to ensure that your scalp does not get burnt and do not forget to reapply your sunscreen at least every 150 minutes or after you have gotten out of the water.
 Try your best to stay out of the sun during peak hours which is between 10 am and 2 pm.

 This is when the sun is the strongest and the damage to your skin can become permanent.
 Find shade during this time and enjoy a good book on the beach, nice cocktail or even take in the scenery.
 Once it is safe again, you can go back out into the sun.

 A tan might give your skin a glow for a while but they do tend to fade.
-Problem is, the sun damage does not fade and over time you will notice age spots, freckles, premature aging, skin conditions or even skin cancer.
-Now when you know how to apply sunscreen correctly please tell me in comments below your best tip.
+Problem is, the sun damage does not fade and over time you will notice age spots, freckles, premature aging, skin conditions.
+Now when you know how to apply sunscreen correctly please tell me in comments below your best tips.